European Cities With the Highest Quality of Life

 Bottom Line: Paris, France

 A few years ago, after several terrorist attacks in the city, Paris fell in these rankings, but it has since recovered its position and most of its international visitors.
 It is still beating other major world cities such as London and New York City in the surveys.

-After you've "done" the Eiffel tower and the Louvre, it is well worth stepping away from the well-trodden tourist path to search out hipper areas such as the 11th arrondissement with is plethora of cafes, bars and restaurants; the 5th arrondissement with its Roman history and university vibe; and the bustling, colorful Belleville area.
+After you've "done" the Eiffel Tower and the Louvre, it is well worth stepping away from the well-trodden tourist path to search out hipper areas such as the 11th arrondissement with its plethora of cafes, bars and restaurants.
+The 5th arrondissement with its Roman history and university vibe.
+And the bustling, colorful Belleville area.

-Visit the park of Buttes Chaumont for brunch at the Pavilion du Lac, walk down along the Seine in the 13th arrondissement and stop at one of the many houseboats converted into cafes or music venues, and pop into the nearby Station F, a new gigantic Italian food venue set inside an old train depot.
+Visit the park of Buttes Chaumont for brunch at the Pavilion du Lac, walk down along the Seine in the 13th arrondissement and stop at one of the many houseboats converted into cafes or music venues.
+Then pop into the nearby Station F, a new gigantic Italian food venue set inside an old train depot.